pjc0247/UniScript/docs/limitation.md

 await
 ----
-__UniScript__ is designed for creating game flows not a core logic computation, Threading is not a major consideration.<br>
+__UniScript__ is designed for creating game flows not a core logic computation, Threading is not a major consideration at this moment.<br>
 Current implementation of `await` keyword just __Waits__ until task ends and may blocks the execution thread.<br>
 <br>
 Here's a code from __SlowSharp__.